Kipamojo/kipamojo.github.io/_posts/2018-12-19-Day-trip-from-Amsterdam-Visiting-the-Winter-Efteling.markdown

 The Efteling is huge so you’ll probably won’t make it to every ride you want to go to.
 Especially during the weekends, the park can be very crowded and the waiting times for rides long.
 Nevertheless, it’s absolutely worth it visiting the Efteling when you’re in the Netherlands.
 Even if you’re a roller coaster lover, don’t forget to go to a few dark rides as they’re so beautifully made in the Efteling.

-{% include img-center.html path="/assets/img/efteling-doornroosje-kasteel.jpg" alt="The castle of Sleeping Beauty" %}
+{% include img-center.html path="/assets/img/efteling-doornroosje-kasteel.jpg" alt="The castle of Sleeping Beauty in the Winter Efteling" %}

 {% include caption.html text="The castle of Sleeping Beauty" size=15 %}

-## How to get there
+## How to get to the Efteling from Amsterdam

-The Efteling is located in [Kaatsheuvel][kaatsheuvel]{:target="_blank"}, a village in the South of the Netherlands.
-Getting to the Efteling by public transport from Amsterdam will take you about two hours.
+The Efteling is located in Kaatsheuvel, a village in the South of the Netherlands.
+Getting to the Efteling by public transport from Amsterdam will take you less than two hours.
 From Amsterdam Central Station take the train to ‘s-Hertogenbosch and from there the bus to the Efteling.
-By car, the journey from Amsterdam will take around 1.5 hours.
+By car, the journey from Amsterdam will take around 1.5 hours, but be aware of traffic.

 Ticket prices:
 Children younger than 4 years: free
-Everyone else: € 38,-
+Everyone else: € 42,-
 Parking ticket: € 10,-

 If you buy your tickets [online][tickets]{:target="_blank"} you get a € 2,- discount.